 Goodwill store in South Bay jail provides women in custody retail job experience

-A ribbon-cutting ceremony was held in the South Bay on Tuesday for a Goodwill store that opened inside a correctional facility.
+A ribbon-cutting ceremony was held in the South Bay last Tuesday for a Goodwill store that has now opened inside a correctional facility.
 Women in custody are provided real-world retail experience, Santa Clara County Sheriff's Officials say.

 The store inside the Elmwood Correctional Campus in Milpitas is being called "groundbreaking" by the sheriff's office.